 Events fall into three broad categories:

 Standard Input Events are generic input definitions and are pre-defined within Designer and as such are not user defined events.
-These events represent expected user interactions such mouse or touchscreen press, release and motion as well as keyboard input.
+These events represent expected user interactions such as mouse or touchscreen press, release and motion as well as keyboard input.
 There are other standard input events defined for managing UI state changes such as focus management, screen change notification and application state management.

 These event definitions and their data payloads are defined in the header file